Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Model Validation

 The first step in applying IRT-M to roll call data is to specify a set of theoretically-informed latent dimensions.
 Our approach does not fix the number of latent dimensions; however, to compare to DWN we need to limit the number of latent dimensions to two.
 As there is no theoretically unique set of two latent dimensions given the range of substantive topics addressed in Congress, we opted for three different sets of coding rules.
 Coding rule A uses dimensions corresponding to 1) Economic/Redistribution and 2) Social/Cultural/Civil Rights/Equality.
 Coding rule B uses dimensions corresponding to 1) Economy/Distribution/Power and 2) Civil Rights.
 Coding rule C uses dimensions corresponding to 1) Economy/Public Distribution/Power and 2) Civil Rights/Redistribution.
 Bills not corresponding to any of those topics are coded $0$ for all latent dimensions.
 The major differences between coding rules are where Redistribution falls and what else gets lumped together with Civil Rights.
 Appendix C contains a full description of all three coding rules, and we make all coded bills and files to replicate figures available as well.

 Figure \ref{fig:nomcorrH} expresses correlations between different latent dimensions for the 85$^{th}$ and 109$^{th}$ House of Representatives.
 A similar figure for the Senate is in Appendix D. There are six plots in the figure, one for each House and coding rule combination.
-Within each plot, the two labels X1 and X2 refer to the first and second latent dimension derived from IRT-M, respectively, while n1 and n2 refer to the same for DWN.
-Within each plot are sixteen subplots, one for each combination of X1, X2, n1, and n2.
-The subplots along the diagonal illustrate the distribution of that latent dimension for each of Democrats (blue) and Republicans (red).
+Within each plot, the four rows and columns correspond to the first and second latent dimensions derived from DWN and IRT-M. Within each plot are sixteen subplots, one for each pair of those four dimensions.
+The subplots along the diagonal illustrate the distribution of that latent dimension for each of Democrats and Republicans.
 Above the diagonal, which will be our focus, are correlations between the latent dimension in the column and that in the row, both in the aggregate and broken down by political party.
 We will focus on those correlations in our brief discussion of model validity, though there is much more one could do with our analysis than we have space for here.
 High correlations between any two dimensions indicate that those dimensions predict voting behavior similarly.
-That is possible for the pair $X1$ and $X2$ since our latent factors can covary.

 We first highlight two features of Figure \ref{fig:nomcorrH} that speak to model validity.
 One, in all but coding rule B of the 85$^{th}$ House, our two dimensions are highly correlated.
 In contrast, DWN's two dimensions are mildly correlated in the 85$^{th}$ House and nearly uncorrelated in the 109$^{th}$.
 Given the breadth of bill topics covered in all dimensions we have coded, save for the second dimension in coding rule B which uniquely specifies civil rights, that suggests there may be an underlying factor, such as partisanship, driving voting behavior across a range of bills that may obscure more complex ideological preferences \citep{aldrich2014}.
 The increasing correlation of our two dimensions over time is consistent with that point.
 The difference observed in coding rule B of the 85$^{th}$ House is also consistent with that point, given the known schism in the Democratic party at that time over civil rights.